Image: Raphael Neal

 “This is one of the most exciting young pianists of our time, no question.”

-American pianist George Xiaoyuan Fu is “one of the most exciting pianists of our time… a deep thinker, thoroughly in command” (The Arts Desk).
-The winner of BBC Music Magazine’s 2024 Newcomer Award, he is garnering international acclaim as a fearless and probing interpreter of a wide array of music, combining “phenomenal technique with a profound sense of interpretative clarity” (Apple Music).
+American pianist George Xiaoyuan Fu is “one of the most exciting pianists of our time” (The Arts Desk), garnering international acclaim as a fearless, illuminating and virtuosic interpreter of a wide array of music.
+Combining “phenomenal technique with a profound sense of interpretative clarity” (Apple Music), his extraordinary musicianship has been recognized with a Gramophone Award (2025), a BBC Music Magazine Award (2024), and a shortlist nomination for a Royal Philharmonic Society Award (2026).

-Highlights for Fu’s 2025-26 season include his solo debut at the Frick Collection in New York City, playing the entire cycle of Oliver Messiaen’ Vingt Regards sur l’Enfant-Jésus; as well as a new solo piano commission he is writing for his recital at Wigmore Hall in London.
-He also appears at the Concertgebuow and with the Chamber Orchestra of Philadelphia with his ensemble, Trio Zimbalist, comprised of violinist Josef Špaček and cellist Timotheos Gavriilidis-Petrin.
+Highlights for Fu’s 2025-26 season include his solo debut at the Frick Collection in New York City, playing the entire cycle of Oliver Messiaen’ Vingt Regards sur l’Enfant-Jésus; a new solo piano commission he is writing for his recital at Wigmore Hall in London; as well as appearances at Het Concertgebouw and with the Chamber Orchestra of Philadelphia.

-As an emerging composer, Fu’s growing catalogue of original works and arrangements exhibits fresh imagination and virtuosity, all the while drawing from a lifetime of studying a vast repertoire spanning several centuries.
-His Passacaglia on a Theme by Radiohead was recently featured on NPR’s All Songs Considered and hailed as “kind of mind-blowing” by Robin Hilton; while his arrangements of Ravel’s Daphnis et Chloé Suite No. 2 and Smetana’s Dance of the Comedians have seen successful debuts internationally.
-This year Trio Zimbalist will debut his first Piano Trio throughout concerts in the US.
+As an emerging composer, George’s growing catalogue of original works and arrangements exhibits fresh imagination and virtuosity, while drawing on a lifetime of studying a vast repertoire spanning several centuries.
+Recent works include his first Piano Trio, debuted by Trio Zimbalist throughout the United States; and The Cat and His Music Master, a large solo piano work commissioned by the Wigmore Hall.
+His Passacaglia on a Theme by Radiohead was recently featured on NPR’s All Songs Considered and hailed as “kind of mind-blowing” by Robin Hilton, while his arrangements of Ravel’s Daphnis et Chloé, Suite No. 2 and Smetana’s Dance of the Comedians have seen successful debuts internationally.

-Fu’s second studio album, Colouring Book, was released with Platoon Classical in March 2025 to international acclaim, with Gramophone Magazine hailing it as one of the best classical releases of the year: “Fu plays his own music with tremendous authority and colouristic resources, as he also does with the Cruttwell-Reade and Aucoin selections… As for the Debussy Études, Fu’s recordings contain some of the most enchantingly characterised interpretations I’ve heard since those of Ju-Ying Song, Florent Boffard, Mitsuko Uchida and Jean-Efflam Bavouzet.
+George’s second studio album, Colouring Book, was released with Platoon in March 2025 to international acclaim.
+It received a Gramophone Award, one of the most significant honours bestowed in the classical music industry, after the publication hailed it as one of the best classical releases of the year: “Fu plays his own music with tremendous authority and colouristic resources, as he also does with the Cruttwell-Reade and Aucoin selections… As for the Debussy Études, Fu’s recordings contain some of the most enchantingly characterised interpretations I’ve heard since those of Ju-Ying Song, Florent Boffard, Mitsuko Uchida and Jean-Efflam Bavouzet.
 Yes, they’re that good!”
-(Jed Distler) His first solo album, MIRRORS (Platoon), won BBC Music Magazine’s 2024 Newcomer Award for best debut release.
+(Jed Distler).
+His first solo album, MIRRORS (Platoon), was a globally successful debut release and won BBC Music Magazine’s 2024 Newcomer Award.

-Fu made his concerto debut with the National Symphony Orchestra at the Kennedy Center at the age of 17.
-After earning a bachelor's degree in economics from Harvard University, Fu studied with Jonathan Biss and Meng-Chieh Liu at the Curtis Institute of Music, and then with Christopher Elton and the Dame Myra Hess Chair of Piano Joanna MacGregor at the Royal Academy of Music.
-Additional mentors have included David Ludwig and Pierre-Laurent Aimard.
+George made his concerto debut with the National Symphony Orchestra at the Kennedy Center at the age of 17.
+After earning a bachelor’s degree from Harvard University, he studied with Jonathan Biss and Meng-Chieh Liu at the Curtis Institute of Music, and later with Christopher Elton and the Dame Myra Hess Chair of Piano, Joanna MacGregor, at the Royal Academy of Music.
+Additional mentors have included David Ludwig, Richard Beaudoin, Susan Starr, and Pierre-Laurent Aimard.
 He resides in London.